SharePoint/PnP-Guidance/articles/Sandbox-Solution-Transformation-Guidance-Event-Receivers.md

 - Process changes after the event has occurred
 - Public preview available in late 2016

 ### Remote Timer Job
 - Requires hosting infrastructure
 - Process changes after the event has occurred
 - Uses a polling mechanism to process changes

 ## Removing your sandbox code from your site
-<a name="sectionSection3"> </a>
+<a name="sectionSection3"></a>
-When you deactivate your existing sandbox solution from your sites, any assets or files deployed using declarative options will not be removed however, the features in sandbox solution will automatically be deactivated and the event receiver will be removed.
+When you deactivate your existing sandbox solution from your sites, any assets or files deployed using declarative options will not be removed however, the features in the sandbox solution will automatically be deactivated and the event receiver will be removed.

 ## Additional Resources
 <a name="bk_addresources"> </a>